 "The best feature of this camp was the amazing amount of time we spent doing practice applications with the programming language, gaining lots of hands on experience." -Murtaza Munaim, Computer Camper

 “(The instructor) is fun and lets us learn hands-on and is there when we need help...I want to come back.” -Cathy McDermott, Elementary Week Computer Camper

 Why an Education Unlimited Computer Camp?

-Challenging Core Curriculum.
-Each session gives students an opportunity to focus on a particular speciality.
+- Challenging Core Curriculum: Each session gives students an opportunity to focus on a particular specialty.

 * Tentative and Subject to Change

 |Jun 11th - Jun 17th||9th - 12th||UC Berkeley||$2,225.00 – $2,620.00|